sudipansaha/hyperdimensionalCD/README.md

+# Hyperdimensional CD using untrained models

+## Change detection in hyperspectral images
-# DCVA: change detection in VHR optical images
+## Change detection in any other hyperdimensional images

-## Implementation of Deep Change Vector Analysis (DCVA) change detection (CD) method for very high resolution (VHR) optical images.
+The proposed method uses an untrained lightweight deep model, initialized with some weight initialization strategy for feature extraction from bi-temporal hyperdimensional images.

 DCVA processes pre-change and post-change images through a pre-trained network and extracts bi-temporal deep features for subsequent processing in CD framework.
 For details, please read the paper: <br/>
 Saha, S., Bovolo, F. and Bruzzone, L., 2019.
 Unsupervised deep change vector analysis for multiple-change detection in VHR images.
 IEEE Transactions on Geoscience and Remote Sensing, 57(6), pp.3677-3693.